The Silent Extinction

 Let's donate

-Over the past three decades, giraffes populations have endured what scientists call a “silent extinction.”
-Recent studies indicate there is still hope.
+Over the past three decades, giraffe populations have endured what scientists call a “silent extinction.”
+Recent studies indicate there’s hope.

 You can continue to read the article in our app for free.